bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Elastic-Compute-Cloud.md

 Provisioned IOPS (IO1 and IO2) ...

-* Configurable indepenent of the size of the volume.
+* Configurable independent of the size of the volume.
 * Up to 64,000 IOPS per volume (BlockExpress - 256,000).
 * Up to 1,000 Mbps throughput (BlockExpress - 4,000).
 * 4GB to 16TB (BlockExpress - 4GB to 64TB).